 - And sea salt – To make all the flavors pop!

 Find the complete recipe with measurements below.

 How to Make Pumpkin Muffins

 This pumpkin muffin recipe is super easy to make!
 Here’s how it goes:

 First, whisk together the wet ingredients in one bowl and the dry ingredients in another.

-Then, pour the flour mixture into the bowl of wet ingredients.
+Then, pour the flour mixture into the pumpkin mixture.

 Stir until everything is just combined – careful not to overmix!